 - The formula lacks potent nootropics for cognition and memory

 If you know nothing about nootropics, then the number of nootropic compounds in this formula may trick you.
 But it didn’t trick me.
 The low-quality ingredients are underdosed and can’t provide the promised benefits.
 Hence, I do not recommend supplementing Ascend Focus.

 The recommended daily dose is taking one capsule once or twice daily.
 For best results, take one capsule in the morning or whenever you want to achieve peak performance.

 Be careful not to take more than two capsules per day.

 Does Ascend Focus leave any adverse side effects?

-Current research shows that natural nootropics positively influence our performance and, if taken in small dosages, leave no adverse side effects.
+Current research shows that natural nootropics positively influence our performance and leave no adverse side effects if taken in small dosages.

-During our test period of Ascent Focus, we felt no side effects whatsoever.
+During my test period of Ascent Focus, I experience no adverse effects.